 More Good News – Agile Project Management Exists

 If there are no Agile Project Managers, can there be Agile Project Management?
 I would argue that yes perhaps there is Agile Project Management.
-I don’t believe that the scope of the activities are the same, or that we dedicate one person outside the team to be the agile project manager for these activities.
+I don’t believe that the scope of the activities is the same as traditionally understood, or that we dedicate one person outside the team to be the agile project manager for these activities.

 I also don’t think we should force all new product development work into the project paradigm.
 (You can read this article to learn about how a ‘project mindset’ hinders project managers.)